AimeeKnight/Bio-Profile/AimeeMarieKnight.md

 ---------

 * **Nashville Software School** Student / Apprentice - Advanced Alpha Group, 2014-2015
-* **University of Massachusetts at Lowell** Bachelor of Science in Information Technology, 2012-Present
+* **University of Massachusetts at Lowell** Bachelor of Science in Information Technology (Continuing Education), 2012-2013
 * **University of Alabama at Birmingham  - Summa Cum Laude** Bachelor of Arts in Communication Management & Mass Communications, 2002-2007

 ***